 What is public ethnography?

 What is public ethnography?
 What do public ethnographers hope to achieve?
 What are their challenges?
-In this video by UBC and Capilano University faculty member and Gemini Award winner Dwayne Beaver, public ethnography and its multiple variations--from visual ethnography, to action research, collaborative ethnography, sensory ethnography, narrative scholarship, multimodal ethnography, and much more--are the subjects of reflection of delegates of the 2012 Victoria, BC, Public Ethnography conference.
+In this video by ABARI and Capilano University faculty member and Gemini Award winner Dwayne Beaver, public ethnography and its multiple variations--from visual ethnography, to action research, collaborative ethnography, sensory ethnography, narrative scholarship, multimodal ethnography, and much more--are the subjects of reflection of delegates of the 2012 Victoria, BC, Public Ethnography conference.

 An aim of public ethnography is making academic research available to public audiences in a variety of ways.
 The film project Life Off Grid did just that.
 The film screened at film festivals and is now available through Video on Demand.